SimphiweNkabinde/colliding-particles/README.md

 open `index.html` in a browser

 ## Usage
-Click the play button to accelerate the moving particles.
+Click the accelerate button to accelerate the moving particles.

 ![Demo](demo.gif)